-For example, commuters who ride the Oyster Point BART shuttle can text OPBAlerts to 55588.
-Those who use the Norfolk shuttle can text NORAlerts to the same short code.
+For example, commuters who ride the Oyster Point BART shuttle can text OPBAlerts to their phone number.
+Those who use the Norfolk shuttle can text NORAlerts to the same number.

 To make this effort successful, Commute.org needed to get as many commuters as possible to opt-in for messages.